Baizhige/EEGUnity/readme.md

 ## Usage in Python Project
 ### 1. Create a Python Environment
-Ensure you are using Python version 3.6 or higher.
+"Ensure you are using Python version 3.6 or higher.
+Due to compatibility issues with the latest version of NumPy, Python 3.13 is currently not supported.
 ### 2. Install EEGUnity via pip
 Run the following command to install EEGUnity:
 ```bash